 At the time of writing (May 2021), the study is in phase II and preparations are underway to deploy research teams to collect data in more formalised and organised ASM mining sites in order to compare the situation observed in phase I.

-The full findings will be published in a study in Q3, 2021.
+The full findings will be published in during a virtual study launch event on Dec.
+8, 2021.